 Sometimes called “Queen Connie,” the gorilla holds up an actual VW beetle in one hand, while its other hand reaches down to provide a seat for tourists to get their pictures taken in.
 That hand is pretty far off the ground, so you’ll have to be fairly agile to get up into it, but it’s worth the effort.

 World’s Tallest Santa in North Pole, Ala.

-Some roadside attractions take you by surprise, but in a town called North Pole, it would probably be more surprising not to see the world's tallest Santa Claus statue.
-And although this sleepy Alaska town may not be the actual North Pole, it has certainly embraced the Christmas spirit.
+Some roadside attractions take you by surprise, but in a town called North Pole, it would probably be more surprising not to see the world’s tallest Santa Claus statue.
+And although this sleepy Alaska town isn’t the actual North Pole, it has certainly embraced the Christmas spirit.
 If you ever wrote a letter to Santa as a kid and addressed it to the North Pole, chances are this is where it ended up.

-As it turns out, the town actually used to be called Davis, but it changed its name back in 1953, hoping to attract toy manufacturers that could then claim that their toys were "made in the North Pole."
-That plan didn't really pan out, but North Pole has been America's northernmost Santa-themed attraction ever since.
+As it turns out, the town actually used to be called Davis, but it changed its name back in 1953, hoping to attract toy manufacturers who could then claim that their toys were “made in the North Pole.”
+That plan didn’t really pan out, but North Pole has been America’s northernmost Santa-themed attraction ever since.

 North Pole’s most famous resident is its 42-foot statue of old Saint Nick, standing alongside the Richardson Highway, where it is essentially an advertisement for a Christmas-themed store called the Santa Claus House.

 If you’re heading down I-85 between Charlotte and Greenville, you can’t miss it.
 The water tower known as The Peachoid in Gaffney, S.C., has loomed over the highway in the shape of a giant peach since it was built back in 1981, and it’s caused many a driver to do a double-take.
 It’s definitely one of South Carolina’s most recognizable structures if you’re at all familiar with it.